uadmin/uadmin-docs/_build/html/_sources/dapi/public_functions.rst.txt

 ----------------------
 `Back To Top`_

-APIPublicEditor is an interface that contains the method APIPublicEdit with the type of func(\*http.Request) bool.
-If the value is true, anyone will have permission access to edit the record in the model using the dAPI edit method even if the account is not logged in.
+APIPublicEditor is an interface for models to control public access to edit function in dAPI.

 Type: